adityailab/aditya.github.io/README.md

 ## About Me

 Hello!
 I'm Aditya, currently pursuing master of technology at Indian Institute of Technology,Bombay.
-I am interested in the fields of Deep Learning, LLM and Computer Vision.
+I am interested in the field anything related to engineering.